terminatorul/xref-tag/README.md

 	- https://clang.llvm.org/docs/JSONCompilationDatabase.html

     This file is a listing with the compilation command line of each translation unit in a target binary.
-    It is meant as input for code parsing tools that need access to compilation options, like include directories and macro definitions, for each source file, to ensure accurate scanning.
+    It is meant as input for code parsing tools based on `clang`, that need access to compilation options, like include directories and macro definitions, for each source file, to ensure accurate scanning.

     The generated file can be used for running [RTags](https://github.com/Andersbakken/rtags) or [clang-tags](https://github.com/ffevotte/clang-tags) commands to generate tag and cross-reference caches.

     Beware your project must compile successfully with `clang` compiler in this case.
-Even if clang is only parsing the sources, errors may still stop it from completing the parse.
+Even if clang is only parsing sources, errors may still stop it from completing the parse.
 If you compile [RTags](https://github.com/Andersbakken/rtags) or [clang-tags](https://github.com/ffevotte/clang-tags)
     from sources, which is the current installation procedure, you should use a newer version of `libclang` like `6.0`.